vermilioncity/slacknalysis/README.md

 # slacknalysis

-Small project to analyze some Slack data with the Slacker API client.
-Can compile statistics on questions such as:
+Slackanalysis is a personal project that scrapes and analyzes non-work social Slack data, compiling statistics on questions such as:

 - Who sends the most messages?
 - Who sends the longest messages?